A Survey on Deep Learning Techniques for Action Anticipation

 While exploring the plausible future is well studied in other fields, such as weather forecasting~\cite{shi2015convolutional} and stock price prediction~\cite{mackie2004price}, researchers have only recently become heavily active in exploring solutions in the computer vision community.
 As such, action anticipation approaches have been applied for diverse applications across various domains in recent years, such as industrial applications~\cite{petkovicHumanIntentionEstimation2019}, robotics~\cite{koppulaAnticipatingHumanActivities2016}, advanced driver assistance systems~\cite{jainCarThatKnows2015}, autonomous driving~\cite{rasouliPedestrianActionAnticipation2019}, and more.

 In the industrial domain like robotized warehouses, action anticipation approaches can be used to infer the intention of workers to improve efficiency and safety~\cite{petkovicHumanIntentionEstimation2019,alati2019help}.
 In the field of human-robot-interaction, in contrast to passive service, e.g., providing service only after being spoken to, robots are expected to provide proactive service that initiates an interaction at an early stage.
 In this context, the ability of accurately predicting the start of an interaction~\cite{itoAnticipatingStartUser2020} or the object that the user is going to interact with~\cite{koppulaAnticipatingHumanActivities2016,schydlo2018anticipation,huang2015using} enables robots to respond naturally and intuitively to human actions, improving collaboration.
 Anticipation can also find application in generating notifications for our daily routines, such as reminding us to turn off lights before leaving a room or the stove after cooking~\cite{soran2015notification}.
-Moreover, the safety of users, especially care recipients, stands to be significantly improved if robots can assess the risk of the current environment~\cite{zengAgentCentricRiskAssessment2017}.
+Furthermore, the safety of users, particularly those in need of care, can be significantly improved if robots are able to assess the risks of their current environment~\cite{zengAgentCentricRiskAssessment2017}.
 In driving scenarios, anticipating a dangerous maneuver beforehand can alert drivers before they perform the maneuver and can also give driver assistance systems more time to avoid or prepare for the danger~\cite{jainCarThatKnows2015}.
 In autonomous driving, intelligent vehicles rely on predictive abilities to anticipate the actions of other road users in urban environments, particularly pedestrians at crosswalks~\cite{rasouliPedestrianActionAnticipation2019} or potential traffic accidents~\cite{suzuki2018trafficaccidents}, ensuring safe and efficient navigation.